yasglobal/make-paths-relative/readme.txt

 == Changelog ==

+= 0.3 =

+  * Make the Paths Relative of srcset(Responsive Images)

 = 0.2.1 =

   * Added Capability to make the Paths relative on Admin Dashboard

 = 0.2 =

   * Optimized the Plugin to provide the better performance and added the filter

 = 0.1 =

   * First release on wordpress.org.